goavega-software/laravel-azure-servicebus-topic/README.md

 Run composer update!

-After composer update is finished you need to add ServiceProvider to your `providers` array in `app/config/app.php`:
+After composer update is finished you need to add ServiceProvider to your `providers` array in `app/config/app.php` (this is only needed for laravel < 5.6):

 	'Goavega\LaravelAzureServicebusTopic\Support\Serviceprovider',